tj/should.js/Readme.md

 ## Static should and assert module

 For some rare cases should can be used statically, without `Object.prototype`.
-It can be replacement for node assert module:
+It can be a replacement for the node assert module:

 ```javascript
 assert.fail(actual, expected, message, operator) // just write wrong should assertion